 After the very sad announcement of Her Majesty's death on 8 September, many of us are taking a moment to pause and reflect on the incredible impact that Queen Elizabeth II had on the world – and on levelling the playing field for women everywhere.

-During her 70 years as reigning monarch, Her Royal Highness was widely thought of as being the epitome of dedicated to her work and serving others, as well as a loving mother, grandmother and great-grandmother.
-But she also pushed the boat where and when it felt appropriate, marking herself out as a woman not to be underestimated.
+During her 70 years as reigning monarch, Her Royal Highness was widely thought of as being the epitome of dedication to her work and serving others, as well as a loving mother, grandmother and great-grandmother.
+But she also pushed the boat when it felt appropriate, marking herself out as a woman not to be underestimated.

 Here, we take a look back at some of her most stand-out feminist moments...

 Fixing cars during World War II

 As well as sending an inspirational message to other children in 1940, at the age of 14, via the radio, the Queen later trained as a driver and mechanic with the rank of Second Subaltern.
 She evidently took to it rather well, as six months on she was promoted to Junior Commander (the equivalent of Captain).

 Taking the King of Saudi Arabia for a drive